Kudos User Guide

 8. Setting up a Profile

-You can set up a personal Profile on Kudos as soon as you have Registered – either when you claim a publication (this option will be available to you on the Kudos Publication Profile Page if you haven't previously set up a profile).
-Alternatively you can access this under the main menu - My Account.
-You have the option to upload a photo and update/change your affiliation information.
-All publications that you Claim will be listed against your profile, as will Co-authors (based on articles you have claimed).
+You can set up a personal Profile on Kudos as soon as you have registered.
+Go to your Kudos Hub and click on Profile to upload a photo and add or update your subject, country or institutional affiliation.
+All publications that you claim will be listed against your profile, as will co-authors (based on articles you have claimed).
 Author profile pages are publicly available.

 9. Kudos Hub